dpc10ster/RJafrocBook/docs/85-standalone-cad.md

 ## Abstract {#standalone-cad-radiologists-abstract}

 Computer aided detection (CAD) research for screening mammography has so far focused on measuring performance of radiologists with and without CAD.
 Standalone performance of CAD algorithms is rarely measured.
 One reason is the lack of clear methodology for comparing CAD to radiologists interpreting the same cases.
 This work extends the method used in a recent study of standalone performance.
 The method is termed random-reader fixed case ($\text{RRFC}$), since it only accounts for reader variability.
 The extension includes the effect of case-sampling variability.
 Since CAD is treated as an additional reader, the method is termed one-treatment random-reader random-case ($\text{1T-RRRC}$) analysis.
 The new method is based on existing methodology that allows comparing the average performance of readers in a single treatment to a constant value.
 The key modification is to regard the difference in performance between radiologists and CAD as a figure of merit, to which the existing work is directly applicable.
-The $\text{1T-RRRC}$ method was compared to $\text{RRFC}$ and to an unorthodox usage of standard ROC analysis software, termed $\text{2T-RRRC}$ analysis, which involves replicating the CAD ratings as many times as there are radiologists, to simulate a second treatment, i.e., CAD is regarded as the second treatment. $\text{1T-RRRC}$ analysis has 3 random parameters as compared to 6 parameters in $\text{2T-RRRC}$ and one parameter in $\text{RRFC}$.
+The $\text{1T-RRRC}$ method was compared to $\text{RRFC}$ and to an unorthodox usage of cells ROC analysis software, termed $\text{2T-RRRC}$ analysis, which involves replicating the CAD ratings as many times as there are radiologists, to simulate a second treatment, i.e., CAD is regarded as the second treatment. $\text{1T-RRRC}$ analysis has 3 random parameters as compared to 6 parameters in $\text{2T-RRRC}$ and one parameter in $\text{RRFC}$.
 As expected, since one is including an additional source of variability, both RRRC analyses (1T and 2T) yielded larger p-values and wider confidence intervals as compared to $\text{RRFC}$.
 For the F-statistic, degrees of freedom and p-value, both $\text{1T-RRRC}$ and $\text{2T-RRRC}$ analyses yielded exactly the same results.
 However, $\text{2T-RRRC}$ model parameter estimates were unrealistic; for example, it yielded zero for between-reader variance, whereas $\text{1T-RRRC}$ yielded the expected non-zero value, identical to that yielded by $\text{RRFC}$.
 The method is implemented in an open-source `R` package `RJafroc.`

 ## Keywords {#standalone-cad-radiologists-ker-words}